hayata-suenaga/ts-guideline/README.md

   If you know that the type of data is an object but don't know what properties or values it has beforehand, use `Record<string, unknown>`.

-  > Even though `string` is specified as a key, `Record<string, unknown>` type can still accepts objects whose keys are numbers or symbols.
-This is because number and
+  > Even though `string` is specified as a key, `Record<string, unknown>` type can still accepts objects whose keys are numbers.
+This is because numbers are converted to strings when used as an object index.
+Note that you cannot use [symbols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) for `Record<string, unknown>`.

   ```ts
   function logObject(object: Record<string, unknown>) {